-This Teenager Accused Two On-Duty Cops Of Rape.
-She Had No Idea The Law Might Protect Them
+An 18-Year-Old Said She Was Raped While In Police Custody.
+The Officers Say She Consented.

 “Part of the reason the problem’s so bad in policing is there are people who are drawn to the job for the gun and the badge and the authority,” said Penny Harrington, a former Portland, Oregon, police chief.
 “And everybody else just keeps their mouth shut.”

 Anna began telling her story publicly three days after her encounter with Martins and Hall, tweeting on September 18 — when only her parents, her friends, hospital nurses, and police knew about it — “These crooked ass cops i swear i never want to see one again.
 What if someone did that to your daughter.”
-On September 30, two days after the New York Post reported on her allegations, which were laid out in a court document, she tweeted a photo of the tabloid page bearing her photo alongside the headline “Cop Savages.”
+On September 30, two days after the New York Post first reported on her allegations, which were laid out in a court document, she tweeted a photo of a New York Daily News article bearing her photo alongside the headline “Cop Savages.”
 “This is nuts,” she wrote.

 In the months since, she has continued to chronicle her case on social media, posting links to news articles on Twitter and Facebook, sharing photos and videos of her trips to court on Instagram, retweeting the comments of others, and providing her own thoughts on the legal process in the efficient, blunt language of the internet.